Learn how to block unwanted, annoying and adult content websites on Mac and allow which sites you can access.

 - Open Utilities.

 - Back up your hosts file:

-sudo /bin/cp /etc/hosts /etc/hosts-originalin the Terminal window, and then press RETURN.
+- Type sudo /bin/cp /etc/hosts /etc/hosts-original in the Terminal window, and then press the RETURN key.

-- Type your Administrator Password, and then press RETURN.
+- Type your Administrator Password, and then press the RETURN key.
 The cursor will not move from its position as you type your password.